-The dynamic angular stability of all major generation facilities in the ATC system is assessed on a five-year rotation.
-Generation facilities may be assessed in less than five years, if there are significant changes including data for: the generator exciter, the generator governor, a power system stabilizer, the generator step up transformer, or nearby system topology.
+The dynamic angular stability of all major generation facilities in the ATC system is assessed annually.
 In addition, dynamic angular stability is assessed for any new generation facility before it is placed in service.

-ATC observes a ½ cycle margin required for tested generator data and a 1 cycle margin required for planned generator data.
-These margins are observed between the Maximum Expected Clearing Time (MECT) and Critical Clearing Times (CCT) that lead to unacceptable system instability.
+ATC observes a ½ cycle margin for tested generator data and a 1 cycle margin for planned generator data.
+This margin is added to the clearing that is received from protection.

 The 10-Year Assessment is written and developed by several contributors.
 The following steps are performed in order to ensure cohesive, consistent, non-CEII information is posted publicly.

 - Requests are made for the latest financial, environmental, demographics, asset renewal, and economics information from other ATC departments.